bsautner/com.nimbits/README.md

 ## About

 Nimbits Server is a web portal and flexible API designed to store and process time and location stamped data, filter incoming data and trigger events based on rules.
-It stored data in a way that makes it fast and easy to retrieve chucks of data sets using date ranges or gps coordinates.
+It stores data in a way that makes it fast and easy to retrieve chunks of data sets using date ranges or gps coordinates.

-nimbits.io is a java client that wraps the api to make it easy to automated the server and log data from a java or android app.
+Nimbits.io is a java client that wraps the api to make it easy to automated the server and log data from a java or android app.

 More information and documentation is available at [www.nimbits.com] (http://www.nimbits.com)